-FortisBC will work with Indigenous Nations who expressed an interest in conducting Indigenous led assessments of Indigenous Interests or other Assessment components.
+FortisBC will work with Indigenous nations who expressed an interest in conducting Indigenous lead assessments of Indigenous interests or other Assessment components.
 FortisBC will progress these conversations in collaboration with the B.C.
 EAO and IAAC throughout Process Planning and subsequent phases.